sbecker11/RAWGraphs/README.md

     </g>
 ```

-Continue adding `class` tags to `g-blocks`.
+Continue adding `class` tags and removing `stroke` properties to the remaining
-On last count there were a total of 37 such lines.
+`g-blocks`.
+On last count there was a total of 37 `g-blocks`.

-### Step 4.
+### Step 5

-If you're viewing this from github download the [[`ribbons.html`](./ribbons.html)] to your local machine and open it in a new browser window.
+If you're viewing this from github download the
+[[`job-skills.html`](./job-skills.html)] to your local machine and open it in a new browser window.

-Verify that it has the same ribbon structure as that found in the original `uniques-600x600.svg` file.
+Verify that it has the same ribbon structure as that found in the original `job-skills-600x600.svg` file.

 Also verify that the ribbon colors change on mouse hover.

 ## Make color adjustments

 Now we're ready to adjust the `jobs-color-palette`.
 Simplly edit color values
 for each job class and refresh the browser page to see the results.

 ## Backlog

-* Remove the "job" and "skill" headers
+* Remove the "job" and "skill" headers.

-* Remove the double underscores from the job text labels.

-* Text labels should be aligned to abutt against the edge of
+* Text labels should be white not black and aligned to abutt
-the ribbons box with the rest fallling outside.
+  against the outside edges of the job-skills box with the rest of

-* The verticle bar colors are randomly white and black.
-They
-should have the same color as its ribbon and should have a
-hz gap that separates it from its ribbon.
+  the text falling outside.

+* Verticle node bars are currently black, but they should have
+  the ribbon color with padding outside of each ribbon end.

-* The job boxes shown on the jobs page should match the
+* Related: the job boxes shown on the jobs page should match the
-colors in the ribbons box.
+  colors in the job-skills box.